arslansherazi/arslansherazi/README.md

 <b>Core Skills & Expertise:</b>

-<b>Backend Development:</b> Proficient in Python (Django, Flask, FastAPI) and Golang, with expertise in building robust APIs and efficient backend services.
+<b>Backend Development:</b> Proficient in Python (Django, Flask, FastAPI) and Golang, with expertise in building robust APIs and efficient backend services.<br>
-<b>AI & Generative AI:</b> Skilled in working with AI stacks, particularly generative AI frameworks using LangChain.
+<b>AI & Generative AI:</b> Skilled in working with AI stacks, particularly generative AI frameworks using LangChain.<br>
-<b>Data Engineering:</b> Experienced in data processing, analysis, and visualization using libraries such as Pandas, NumPy, and Matplotlib.
+<b>Data Engineering:</b> Experienced in data processing, analysis, and visualization using libraries such as Pandas, NumPy, and Matplotlib.<br>
-<b>Cloud Computing:</b> Adept at deploying scalable applications on cloud platforms like AWS and GCP.
+<b>Cloud Computing:</b> Adept at deploying scalable applications on cloud platforms like AWS and GCP.<br>
-<b/>Frontend Development:</b> Intermediate-level knowledge of HTML, CSS, JavaScript, and ReactJS, with experience in building user-friendly web and mobile interfaces.
+<b>Frontend Development:</b> Intermediate-level knowledge of HTML, CSS, JavaScript, and ReactJS, with experience in building user-friendly web and mobile interfaces.<br>

 <b>What Sets Me Apart:<b>

-1. Strong analytical skills to dissect complex system requirements and deliver efficient solutions.
+- Strong analytical skills to dissect complex system requirements and deliver efficient solutions.
-2. A proactive learner, always staying updated with the latest advancements in the tech industry.
+- A proactive learner, always staying updated with the latest advancements in the tech industry.
-3. Versatile experience across various domains, including machine learning, data science, full-stack development, and data scraping.
+- Versatile experience across various domains, including machine learning, data science, full-stack development, and data scraping.

 Currently, my primary focus lies in backend development using Python and Golang, alongside exploring generative AI and data engineering.
 I enjoy bridging the gap between technology and innovation, continuously improving my skills to build impactful and world-class projects. <br><br>